How is my depression score calculated?

 We use a medically-validated screening tool called the PHQ-9.
 It's one of the most-used ways of asking people how they feel, and connecting that to a potential diagnosis of depression.
 It's a good way to find out where you are today, and to kick off a discussion with a doctor or therapist.
 However, it's just a screening tool for your information.
 Only a doctor can make a diagnosis and prescribe medications to treat depression.

-Track your side effects with Start, a free iPhone app we made to help you decide if an antidepressant works for you.
+Track your side effects with Start, a free app we made to help you decide if an antidepressant works for you.

 What People Are Saying About Start